cheesyminecart/blog-astro-v3/src/content/blog/triton-rundown.md

   - astrophysics
   - moons
 ogImage: "triton-surface.png"
 description: Learn all about Triton, Neptune's disproportionately large moon, and why we should be going back for more observations!
+Read the article now.
 ---

 ![Triton](/blog-images/triton.png)